-Around the time of its acquisition of Time Warner in 2018, AT&T started examining its culture, conducting employee focus groups, surveys, and interviews to gain an honest evaluation of the company’s strengths and weaknesses.
+Around the time of its acquisition of Time Warner in 2018, the AT&T culture examined by conducting employee focus groups, surveys, and interviews to gain an honest evaluation of the company’s strengths and weaknesses.

 In the midst of this introspection, a new CEO was named, and a global pandemic arrived.
 Employees were shaken, thrust into a new world of working from home with no assurances about the future.
 So AT&T took action.
 Using its employees’ insights as a foundation, the company launched a cultural transformation in summer 2020.

 The move proved prescient.
 In 2021, a report by Deloitte found that 45% of leaders identified building a healthy organizational culture as the most important action to transform work.
 Unsurprisingly, the absence of a healthy culture can be devastating to a company: Toxic corporate culture was the primary cause of employees leaving an organization as of January 2022, and it is 10 times more likely than compensation to contribute to workforce attrition, according to MIT Sloan Management Review.

 According to Angela Santone, AT&T’s Senior Executive Vice President of Human Resources, company culture is tightly connected to the business’ purpose.
 To fulfill its mission of putting customers first, the AT&T culture is honed upon caring for the employees who serve those customers.